Fixed Term Contracts

-Fixed-term employees should not be treated less favourably than comparable permanent employees on the grounds they are fixed term employees, unless this is objectively justified.
+Employees on a fixed term have a right not to be treated less favourably than comparable permanent employees on the grounds they are fixed term employees, unless this is objectively justified.

-Either each of the fixed term employee’s terms and conditions of employment should not be less favourable than the equivalent treatment given to their comparator or the fixed term employee’s overall package of conditions should not be less favourable.
+Either each of the employee’s terms and conditions of employment should not be less favourable than the equivalent treatment given to their comparator, or their overall package of conditions should not be less favourable.
 In both instances any less favourable treatment would need to be justified on objective grounds.

 There is no limit on the duration of the first fixed term contract, although if a contract of four years or more is renewed, it will be treated from then as permanent unless the use of a fixed term contract is objectively justified.

 Bishopsgate Law employment lawyers provide independent legal advice about employment settlement agreements, and represent employees and employers at employment tribunals.

 Find out how Bishopsgate Law can help you: